nxp-imx/imx-smw/Documentations/user_guide/build_instructions.md

 The JSON-C Library is required only if the SMW test suite is wanted.

-The following cmake script uploads into the `JSONC_SRC_PATH` if not already present and builds the JSON-C sources present by the `JSONC_SRC_PATH` using the default compiler, then the library and interface headers are copied in the path specified by `JSONC_ROOT`.
+The following cmake script uploads into the `JSONC_SRC_PATH` if not already present and builds the JSON-C sources present in `JSONC_SRC_PATH` using the default compiler, then the library and interface headers are copied in the path specified by `JSONC_ROOT`.
 Installation of the ARM 32 or 64 bits cross-compiler is described in [Toolchains](#2-toolchains).